 4. Use a Crate

-Crates can be an excellent tool for potty training because dogs do not want to urinate or defecate where they sleep.
+Getting started with one of the best dog crates can be an excellent way to initiate potty training because dogs do not want to urinate or defecate where they sleep.
 A crate is also a good idea if you have to leave your dog for longer periods of time.
 Just remember, puppies cannot hold their urine as long as older dogs, so you never want to leave them in a crate for too long.

 To crate train your puppy, make sure the crate allows them to move around and lie down in comfort.
 However, it should not be too large.
 If it is, your puppy may use one corner as their toilet and then sleep far away from it.

 Always make sure your dog enjoys being in the crate.
 Leave treats and toys in the crate that they love.
 Keep a clean blanket or two inside.
 Reward your puppy when they go in their crate and never use the crate as a punishment or “time-out” if your dog misbehaves.

 As soon as you let your puppy out of the crate, take them to their puppy pads or outside to their spot.
 It’s important that they associate leaving the crate with being able to relieve themselves.